 We look for items that could negatively impact people with disabilities.
 Addressing many of these factors also improves your search rankings.

 - Mobile Friendly

-The way the website renders for both search robots and humans is critical to search marketing success.
+The way the website renders for both robots and humans is critical to your marketing success.
 We make sure your site looks good, regardless of what device your visitors are using to see it.
 You may hear this in the context of having a “responsive” website.

 Bonus Services Included with the Full Site Audit